 100 Main Street, Betterton, MD 21610

 The Betterton Beach Waterfront Park is five acres of landscaped waterfront near the mouth of the Sassafras River, where fresh water currents lower the salinity of the upper Chesapeake Bay.
 That keeps Betterton Beach free of sea nettles, common in late June or July.
 It has a bathhouse with public restrooms.

 The park has a large parking lot next to the beach.
-There is a fishing jetty with a surface walk and a public pier.
+And on the other side is the fishing jetty with a surface walk and a public pier.
 Boating is allowed from a public landing and pier.

-Be aware there are no stores — no convenience store, general store, nothing — in town.

-There are now two year-round restaurants in town.
+Be aware there are no stores — no convenience store, grocery store or market — in town.
+However, there are now two, year-round restaurants.
 Barbara’s By The Bay is across the street from the beach park.
 It has a tasteful, friendly bar and a deck where you can enjoy your meal prepared by chef Barbara Esmonde while looking out over the scenic northern Chesapeake Bay.